crasowas/app_privacy_manifest_fixer/README.md

 # App Privacy Manifest Fixer

-This shell-based tool is built to analyze and update privacy manifests in iOS apps, ensuring compliance with App Store requirements.
+This shell-based tool is designed to analyze and update privacy manifests in iOS apps, ensuring compliance with App Store requirements, with its API usage analysis implemented based on the [app_store_required_privacy_manifest_analyser](https://github.com/crasowas/app_store_required_privacy_manifest_analyser).

 > **Note:** Privacy manifests should ideally be maintained by third-party SDK developers.
 > Use this tool only in the following cases: